 It is also suggested to install a differential pressure sensor.
 The first point of pressure measurement is the upper part of the helium vessel with gas medium; the second capillary should be installed at the bottom of the helium vessel.
-The value of the ΔP equals to the level liquid helium in the vessel.
+The value of the ΔP provides a measurement of the liquid helium level in the vessel.
 The control of the liquid helium level in the vessel will be included in the control system of the magnet.

-1449 1.2.14 Chimney and interface
+1.2.14 Chimney and interface